 The dark bars on the chart show when each part is most sensitive to harmful exposures and at risk for major birth defects.
 Birth defects are typically classified as “major” if they cause significant medical problems and need surgery or other treatment to repair.
 Heart defects, spina bifida, and clubfeet are examples of major birth defects.

 The chart also shows the location of the most common birth defects that can occur during each week.
-In general, major defects of the body and internal organs are more likely to occur 3-12 weeks after conception.
-Minor and functional defects including those affecting the brain are more likely to occur later in pregnancy.
+In general, major defects of the body and internal organs are more likely to occur between 3 to 12 embryo / fetal weeks.
+This is the same as 5 to 14 gestational weeks (weeks since the first day of your last period).
+This is also referred to as the first trimester.
+Minor defects and functional defects including those affecting the brain are also able to occur later in pregnancy.

 Used with permission from the National Organization on Fetal Alcohol Syndrome (NOFAS); adapted from Moore, 1993.